 Using Neuroplasticity After Stroke to Regain Lost Skills

 Similarly, speech therapists encourage patients to practice speech therapy exercises to improve language skills.
 Additionally, a speech therapist is an amazing resource for those who have difficulty swallowing after stroke.
-As with all therapies, speech therapy exercises are done repetitively to stimulate the brain and encourage neuroplasticity.
+As with all therapies, speech therapy exercises are done repetitively to stimulate the brain and encourage neuroplasticity after stroke.

 BDNF Also Helps Neuroplasticity

-If mobility impairments after stroke prevent you from participating in aerobic exercise, talk to an occupational therapist.
-(S)he may recommend adaptive exercise equipment to assist you with aerobic exercise or might provide alternative exercises to get your heart rate up.
+If mobility impairments after a stroke prevent you from participating in aerobic exercise, talk to a physical or occupational therapist.
+They may recommend adaptive exercise equipment to assist you with aerobic exercise or might provide alternative exercises to get your heart rate up.

-Neuroplasticity is aided by a protein called BDNF, which you can boost through aerobic exercise and a healthy diet.
+Neuroplasticity is aided by a protein called BDNF, which you may boost through aerobic exercise and a healthy diet.

-Although the brain is in a heightened state of plasticity immediately after stroke, neuroplasticity can happen at any time.
-Whether it has been a few months or a few decades since stroke, the brain is still capable of healing and rewiring.
+Although the brain is in a heightened state of plasticity immediately after stroke, neuroplasticity may be activated throughout the recovery process.
+Whether it has been a few months or a few decades since a stroke, the brain is still capable of healing and rewiring.

-Studies have shown that the brain is changing itself throughout your entire life.
+Studies have shown that the brain is changing itself throughout an entire lifetime.
 This means that recovery is continuous and that, no matter where you are in your recovery journey, progress can always be made.
-Whenever you stimulate your brain with positive, consistent, repetitive stimulus, the brain will respond.
+Whenever you stimulate your brain with positive, consistent, and repetitive input, the brain will respond.